 Upon completion of the transaction, the watering business became a part of Fiskars' Americas segment.
 As of the acquisition date, the consolidated comprehensive income for 2014 includes EUR 1.7 million of net sales and EUR 0.3 million of loss for the financial year contributed by the watering business.
 Had the watering business been consolidated from January 1, 2014, the consolidated statement of income would show pro forma revenue of EUR 76.5 million, operating loss of EUR 1.3 million and a net loss of EUR 0.8 million for the watering business.
-Similarly, Fiskars Group consolidated statement of income would show pro forma revenue of EUR 772.8 million.
+Similarly, Fiskars Group consolidated statement of income would show pro forma revenue of EUR 74.8 million and profit for the period of EUR 772.8 million.